Sadiq scores as Almeria secure La Liga promotion after Leganes draw | Goal.com

 Red-hot Sadiq levelled matters for Almeria eight minutes into the second half thanks to an assist from Lucas Robertone.

-With no goals in the remaining minutes of the tight encounter, the showdown finished all squared as Almeria scaled through.
+With no goals in the remaining minutes of the tight encounter, the showdown finished all square as Almeria scaled through.

-The Estadio de los Juegos Mediterraneos giants got demoted to the second tier after finishing in 19th place in the 2014-15 season.
+The Estadio de los Juegos Mediterraneos side were demoted to the second tier after finishing in 19th place in the 2014-15 season.

 Prior to Sunday’s match, Alejandro Pozo had expressed his team’s optimism about returning to La Liga after disappointments in the last two seasons.